codeforkansascity/tagging-tracker-alt-apps/SCOPE_OUT_WORK.md

         - [x] Add Event
             - [x] goes to tag info(new obv)
 - [ ] Events
-    - add toggle in navbar eg. Delete, shows delete icons
+    - [x] add toggle in navbar eg. Delete, shows delete icons
+    - [ ] add the actual delete method eg. `Dexie`
 - [ ] New functionality
     - [ ] Add "Link Existing Features" to Tag Info
         - Shows photos...
 I guess the idea you may have taken photos in advance, then add them to an event later